Longines Conquest Cal.291 Automatic 18ct Pink 1966

 Inside the case-back is correctly signed Longines, Swiss Made, with the Longines winged hourglass brand.
-The case also carries Swiss Geneva hallmarks and the Longines model number 9001.
+The case also carries Swiss Geneva hallmarks and two case reference numbers 9045 5 and 208.

 As ever, our standard advice applies: vintage watches should be kept clean and dry at all times.

 This watch has been fitted with a new high-quality Brown Camel Grain leather strap with a matching Longines gold plated buckle.
 We feel this suits the watch very nicely, however, if a different colour or style of strap is preferred, simply let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range 19mm straps if you wish here.